How to GroupBy Index in Pandas?

 How to perform groupby index in pandas?
-Pass index name of the DataFrame as a parameter to groupby() function to group rows on an index.
-DataFrame.groupby() function takes string or list as a param to specify the group columns or index.
-When using the list you can also use the combination of index and columns.
+Pass the index name of the DataFrame as a parameter to the groupby() function to group rows on an index.
+DataFrame.groupby() function takes a string or list as a parameter to specify the group columns or index.
+You can also use the combination of index and columns when using the list.

-In this article, I will explain how to perform group-by on a single index, multiple indexes, a combination of column and index with examples.
+In this article, I will explain how to perform groupby on a single index, multiple indexes, or a combination of column and index with examples.

 1. Quick Examples of Performing GroupBy on Index